opsullivan85/RBE550-Group-Project/src/quadruped_drake/README.md

 # Quadruped Drake

 This repository contains code for the simulation and control of quadruped robots using [Drake](https://drake.mit.edu).
+This code has been modified and extended for the use in this RBE 550 Project.

 ![](demo.gif)